London, England - Media Review Quotes

 By Komodorock 2008.

-Whitesnake & Def Lep at Wembley By Planet Rock
+By Planet Rock

-From the opening drum beats of 'Rocket', Joe Elliot picked up where Coverdale left off.
+From the opening drum beats of 'Rocket', Joe Elliott picked up where Coverdale left off.
 With a new album to promote, the Lep weren't afraid to play new material from Songs From The Sparkle Lounge alongside their standard classics.
 Tracks like new single 'C'mon C'mon' were lapped up by an eager crowd alongside anthems 'Animal' and 'Hysteria'.

 Most surprising track of the night was their cover of David Essex's 'Rock On'.
 Unashamedly fabulous, Rick Savage's bass solo atop the drum riser was a real rock moment and reminded us all what Def Leppard were put on this earth to do.